SpellholdStudios/1pp/README.md

 If you want to define your own customized installation, you have to edit the file **_1pp-config-default.ini_** with Notepad or another text editor, then save it as **_1pp-config-user.ini_**.
 Each line consists of a configuration option, then '=', then a number.
 The only thing you should edit is the number.

 The installation process will read both ini files and prioritize user's options values.
 If a value is not set or mismatched in 1pp-config-user.ini, any installation failure will be prevented by reverting it back to its default value.

-[TODO OR NOT?
-Please read the *1pp-config-language.txt* file (with 'language' being the installation language you chose) to check the options names and their meanings.]

 Here is a chart listing the options related to the installation process:</br></br>